-The hsd_baseline page of the WebLog shows the three grids of spectra per source: the one on the top and in the bottom correspond to the spectra before and after the baseline subtraction, respectively.
-The one in the middle is obtained by averaging all the spectra associated with each grid (see Figure 49).
-Averaging the data improves the S/N ratio making the spectral line features more prominent, which makes it easier to compare them with the line mask for baseline subtraction (see below).
-These plots, which appear just after clicking the hsd_baseline link of the WebLog, show a representative spectral grid of each spw.
+The first three rows of the hsd\baseline page of the WebLog shows the five grids of spectra per source: the ones on the top and in the third rows correspond to the spectra before and after the baseline subtraction, respectively.
+The one in the second row is obtained by averaging all the spectra associated with each grid before baseline subtraction (see Figure 52).
+Averaging the data improves the S/N ratio making the spectral line features more prominent.
+These plots, which appear just after clicking the hsd\baseline link of the WebLog, show a representative spectral grid of each spw.
 Normally they correspond to the spectral grid of a certain antenna.
 The spectral grids are shown in R.A./Decl. coordinates.
-Each small panel shows one representative spectrum per grid cell (which sometimes we call "sparse profile map").
-The red (horizontal) line over-plotted on the spectrum indicates the fitted function to be used for baseline subtraction for spectral data before baseline subtraction, while the zero-level for spectral data after baseline subtraction.
+Each small panel shows integrated spectrum per grid cell over the time.
+The red line (basically toward the horizontal direction) over-plotted on the spectrum indicates the fitted function to be used for baseline subtraction for spectral data before baseline subtraction, while it indicates the zero-level for spectral data after baseline subtraction.

-On the top panel of each spectral grid, a spatially integrated spectrum per ASDM, antenna, spw and polarization is shown.
+On the top panel of each spectral grid map, a spatially integrated spectrum per ASDM, antenna, spw and polarization is shown.
 The magenta lines indicate the atmospheric transmission at each frequency.
-The cyan filled regions indicate the mask channels containing emission line that are identified in the entire map, and red thick bars indicate the channels masked by a "deviation mask" algorithm, designed to exclude atmospheric lines and lines at the band edge from the baseline fit.
+The cyan filled regions indicate the mask channels containing emission lines that are identified in the entire map, and red thick bars indicate the channels masked by a "deviation mask" algorithm, designed to exclude atmospheric lines and lines at the band edge from the baseline fit.

-Detailed plots of the spectra can be seen in the detail pages, which can be opened by clicking the Spectral Window link below the grid of spectra in the summary page.
+Detailed plots of the spectra can be seen in the detail pages, which can be opened by clicking the Spectral Window link of each summary page.
 In the detail pages the spectral maps of all the antennas are shown.
 In the upper part of the detail pages there are boxes that can be used to set filters to plot spectral maps by antenna, field, spectral window and polarization.